 One of central Ohio’s most critical transportation connections.

-Your feedback shared in the Online Open House will help to direct the LinkUS: Northwest Corridor initiative.
+Though the Online Open House comment period has completed, please feel free to review the materials.
+The feedback gathered in the Online Open House will help to direct the LinkUS: Northwest Corridor initiative.

 The Northwest Corridor is one of central Ohio’s most critical transportation connections, linking major institutional and employment centers including The Ohio State University, the Ohio Health hospital campus, Grandview Yard, Downtown, and the Arena District.
 The corridor is accessible by State Route 315, paralleling Olentangy River Road and providing commuter connections from northwest communities to Downtown.
 This corridor initially emerged as a potential regional transit connection through the development of COTA’s NextGen plan (2017) — and was then selected for analysis as part of the Insight 2050 Corridor Concepts Study (2019).

 The Northwest Corridor is one of the most physically complex of the corridors studied in Corridor Concepts.
 It includes two major interchange areas (the “Knots”) that present significant challenges to north-south through movement, and is physically constrained by the Olentangy River, the CSX railroad, and the highway.

 Areas within the corridor, as well as in surrounding jurisdictions that rely on the Northwest Corridor for commuter access to and from Columbus, have experienced substantial new development in recent years, creating increased demand on mobility needs in the corridor.
 This new development, along with the many regionally significant employment centers and destinations, have led to congestion issues along the main artery of the corridor, SR 315.
 With the right combination of mobility infrastructure improvements and development patterns, there is an opportunity for the Northwest Corridor to enhance the region’s economic potential, access to jobs and quality of life.

 Want to be kept informed about LinkUS?